Skip to main content

 • You will receive a confirmation email once your application has been submitted.

-• Your application will be processed in 3-5 business days.
+• Your application will be processed in 3-5 business days (does not include weekends and holidays).

 • Once the application has been approved and processed, NC State will email your Unity ID, Campus ID number, and initial default password information*.